CsYakamoz/csyakamoz.github.io/content/post/chore/software.md

 [rg](https://github.com/BurntSushi/ripgrep): ripgrep recursively searches directories for a regex pattern.

+[fd](https://github.com/sharkdp/fd): A simple, fast and user-friendly alternative to 'find'

 [tree](http://mama.indstate.edu/users/ice/tree/): **Tree** is a recursive directory listing command that produces a depth indented listing of files, which is colorized ala dircolors if the LS_COLORS environment variable is set and output is to tty.

-[shellcheck](https://github.com/koalaman/shellcheck): ShellCheck, a static analysis tool for shell scripts.

 [htop](https://hisham.hm/htop/): An interactive process viewer for Unix.